• Journals

 This results in developmental delays and problems, both physical and mental.

-Many of the problems are permanent, and they might reduce life expectancy.
+Many of the problems are permanent, and they might reduce lifeexpectancy.

 On the other hand, people with Down syndrome may enjoy healthy and meaningful lives.